 Percentile Rank(1)

 Revenues Market Capitalization

-Euronet Worldwide, Inc. 47% 69%
+Euronet Worldwide, Inc. 62% 44%

-(1) Based on fiscal 2012 variance so vapouted in SEC filings.
-Maybet conitalization is based on shares vapouted as

-(1) Based on fiscal 2013 revenues as reported in SEC filings.
-Market capitalization is based on shares reported as outstanding in SEC filings as of December 31, 2013.
+(1) Based on fiscal 2014 revenues as reported in SEC filings.
+Market capitalization is based on shares reported as outstanding in SEC filings as of December 31, 2014.

 Members of the current Peer Group were included because they met all of the following criteria: